CVLAB-Unibo/LLaNA/README.md

 ## 👏 Acknowledgements
 [CINECA](https://www.cineca.it/): We acknowledge the CINECA award under the ISCRA initiative, for the availability of high-performance computing resources and support

+## Terms of usage
+By using this service, users are required to agree to the following terms: The service is a research preview intended for non-commercial use only.
+It only provides limited safety measures and may generate offensive content.
+It must not be used for any illegal, harmful, violent, racist, or sexual purposes.
+The service may collect user dialogue data for future research.